 The Pathway for SGR Reform Act of 2013 further defined the LTCH care Medicare covers by establishing criteria for cases to be paid under the LTCH PPS.
-LTCH cases that immediately follow an acute care hospital stay are paid the LTCH PPS standard federal payment rate if the LTCH stay is not a psychiatric or rehabilitation case and if the preceding hospital stay included three or more days in an intensive care unit or the LTCH case includes
+LTCH cases that immediately follow an acute care hospital stay are paid the LTCH PPS standard federal rate if the LTCH stay is not a psychiatric or rehabilitation case and if the preceding hospital stay included 3 or more days in an intensive care unit or the LTCH case includes mechanical ventilation services for at least 96 hours.
+Discharges that do not qualify for the LTCH PPS rate are paid the site-neutral payment rate, which is the lower of Medicare's acute care hospital payment rate under the inpatient PPS (IPPS) or 100 percent of the cost of the case.4